Skip to content

 'sa', 'Password!', 'testDB', 'sqlserverdb',

-4. Create a MySQL connector called mysqlconn3 to replicate from source database inventorys orders and customers tabls to destination database mysqldb3 in PostgreSQL using rule file myrule2.json:
+4. Create a MySQL connector called mysqlconn3 to replicate from source database inventorys orders and customers tabls to destination database postgres in PostgreSQL:

 SELECT